-Join industry experts all summer long for a monthly talk series!
-Pack your lunch and head to the Maine Center for Coastal Fisheries’ office for a public discussion on a current fisheries issues facing our community.
+Join industry experts all summer long for our summer-long monthly talk series.
+Pack your lunch and head to the Maine Center for Coastal Fisheries’ office for a public discussion on current fisheries issues facing our community.

 Date: The last Friday of each month, May – October

 Admission: Free to the public, no registration required

 A Power Trimaran for Coastal Fishing and Transportation

 Associate Professor Douglas Read, Maine Maritime Academy, sponsored by Maine Center for Coastal Fisheries in Stonington, has undertaken a research project to design an efficient coastal fishing vessel with substantially reduced fuel consumption and emissions.
 The result is a relatively small trimaran, suitable for conventional or electric propulsion, with power requirements 20-25% less than conventional monohulls in the desired speed range.

 Using funds from a modest state research grant (Maine Economic Improvement Fund), MMA partnered with The Landing School in Arundel to construct a half-scale 22 ft. prototype/technology demonstrator.
 This presentation will cover the development of the design including initial trade-off study, two model test series, full-scale design, prototype scaling and construction, and ongoing design changes.
 The focus will be on the unique balance between hull shape, weight, and stability for a small displacement trimaran with a 12 to 16 knot cruise speed.

 Doug Read is an Associate Professor of Engineering at Maine Maritime Academy.
 He holds a B.S. in NAME from Webb Institute, an M.S. in NAME from MIT, and a Ph.D. in Ocean Engineering from the University of Maine.
 He is a licensed PE in the state of Maine.

 One Fish, Two Fish, Old Fish, New Fish